OmniEVA: Embodied Versatile Planner via Task-Adaptive 3D-Grounded and Embodiment-aware Reasoning: Methodology

-To foster robust and adaptable planning in dynamic, real-world environments, we introduce the Task and Embodiment-aware GRPO (TE-GRPO) algorithm.
+This final stage uses \textbf{OmniEVA-Base} as its starting point to ground reasoning in physical reality.
 While prior methods have largely focused on improving semantic fidelity, they often neglect the physical feasibility of generated plans.
 TE-GRPO seeks to bridge this gap by promoting outputs that are not only semantically aligned with task objectives but also executable within the constraints of robotic embodiment.

-Building on the original GRPO framework~\citep{grpo}, we retain the format reward $r^{\text{format}}$ to incentivize the model to learn the ``think-answer" reasoning pattern.
+Building on GRPO~\citep{grpo}, we keep the format reward $r^{\text{format}}$ to encourage the ``think-answer'' reasoning structure.
 To further guide the model toward generating both task-directed and physically feasible plans, we introduce two additional reward components:

-where $q$ denotes the user prompt, $o_i$ is the $i$-th response of the model, $\text{EvalTask}(\cdot)$ evaluates whether the output semantically satisfies the task described by $q$, independent of physical constraints.
-For example, in a pointing task, $r_i^{\text{task}}$ is computed as the proportion of generated points that fall within the target region.
-In contrast, $\text{EvalExec}(\cdot)$ assesses embodiment feasibility by validating the plan against robotic constraints such as kinematics, reachability, and environment limitations within simulator.
+where $q$ is the user prompt and $o_i$ the $i-$th model response. $\text{EvalTask}(\cdot)$ measures semantic task satisfaction independent of embodiment (e.g., fraction of points placed inside a target region for a pointing task).
+In contrast, $\text{EvalExec}(\cdot)$ verifies embodiment feasibility by checking kinematics, reachability, and environment constraints in simulation.
 These two reward components reflect distinct optimization objectives: $r_i^{\text{task}}$ emphasizes performance on offline evaluation benchmarks, while $r_i^{\text{embod}}$ targets end-to-end execution success in real-world robotic deployments.

 \paragraph{Progressive Embodiment Curriculum} To accelerate convergence and promote physically grounded reasoning, we employ a curriculum learning-inspired reward scheduling strategy.
 This approach gradually transitions the model’s optimization focus from semantic correctness to embodiment feasibility.
 At training step $t$, the composite accuracy reward $r_{i,t}^{\text{acc}}(q,o_i)$ is defined as,